Human trafficking in Burundi: Prevention

 In February 2010, the Commander of the Women and Children's Brigade began a tour of the country to sensitize local government officials and inform local populations on the danger of human trafficking.
 In 2009, the Ministry of Labor sponsored eight workshops for teachers, magistrates, communal administrators, and agricultural workers to raise awareness of the dangers of child labor and trafficking.
 In partnerships with the ILO and UNICEF, the government also conducted a sensitization campaign in several provinces to warn against child trafficking for forced labor and abusing former child soldiers, centered on the World Day Against Child Labour in June.
 The Ministry of Labor's 12 inspectors conducted no child labor inspections in 2009.
 The government, historically, has failed to undertake efforts to reduce demand for commercial sex acts.
 The pre-deployment anti-trafficking training for Burundian peacekeepers, provided by a foreign government, included a curriculum that created awareness and discouraged acts of trafficking and sexual exploitation.
-Burundi is not a party to the 2000 UN TIP Protocol.

 During the 2021 reporting period the government was commended for its efforts to increase training for officials so they can spot the signs of trafficking and know how to handle cases involving trafficking.
 However, the government decided not to fund the anti-trafficking committee, so it ran on volunteer service.
 The government also increased its communication and cooperation with other countries to prevent and prosecute trafficking.
 The government also relied on other organizations and countries to provide funding or prevention training.
 In July 2019, the IOM partnered with the government of Burundi to launch a 3-year project to combat human trafficking.
 The Kingdom of the Netherlands funded $3 million (USD) and it continues until 2022.

 In some cultures in Burundi, it is expected of women and young girls to dress nicely and keep clean.
 However, many girls will do this to avoid being trafficked or sexually assaulted.
 Many do this with the belief that if they look like they have a stable and caring family, that traffickers will avoid them because they don't want family members calling the police or coming after them.